GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 # Sample Application: Task Management

-For demo, we're going to use role based access control (or "RBAC") to develop a sample application that performs Task Management.
+For demo, we're going to use role-based access control (or "RBAC") to develop a sample application that performs Task Management.
 It's a very simple version of Trello!
 In example, we're also going to support federated authentication, via a standard OpenID Connect Provider.
-After authentication Cedarling plays role for authorization where it will take roles from ID Token to authorize user.
-Below are the roles which perform will try to perform following actions and access Task resources.
-If user has enough permission then allow action otherwise deny.
+After authentication, Cedarling plays a role in authorization, where it will take roles from the ID Token to authorize a user.
+Below are the roles which perform will perform the following actions and access Task resources.
+If a user has enough permission, then allow the action; otherwise, deny.

 For our demonstration, we'll implement Role-Based Access Control (RBAC) to build a sample Task Management application - essentially a simplified version of Trello.
 The application will feature: